Best OBS Studio Settings for Live Streaming [2024 Update]

 What is Encoding?

-Encoding refers to the process of converting analog video signals from a camera into digital signals that can be transmitted over the internet to viewers.
+Encoding refers to converting analog video signals from a camera into digital signals that can be transmitted over the internet to viewers.
 It allows broadcasters to take raw video footage and prepare it for live streaming.

 Simply put, encoders allow you to convert your video files from RAW to digital to prepare them for transmission from your camera to your live streaming platform host.
 Along with a recording device and reliable internet, a functional encoder is a must for broadcasters.